 A: The university has its own relocation department – and they were great.

 Q: Is there any other advice you like to offer new expat arrivals?

 A: Definitely do lots of reading.
-What I did was look on skype for females, South African, living in Saudi Arabia and found a really helpful lady who was nursing in Riyadh.
-It is one thing to read up on the Internet, but some of the information can be outdated; but the internet definitely helped!
-I was interested in hearing about life in Saudi from a South African and obviously female who could relate and compare South Africa and Saudi (in fact she came from Pretoria so we could compare Saudi and Gauteng not just SA!)
+What I did was look on Skype for females, South African, living in Saudi Arabia and found a really helpful lady who was nursing in Riyadh.
+It is one thing to read up on the Internet, but some information can be outdated; but the internet definitely helped!
+I was interested in hearing about life in Saudi from a South African and obviously female who could relate and compare South Africa and Saudi (in fact she came from Pretoria, so we could compare Saudi and Gauteng not just SA!)
 She was really great (making the unknown a little less daunting), and I think added a lot to my decision to accept the offer and move here.

 ~ Interviewed June 2012